TritonVM/triton-vm/specification/isa.md

 **Memory** The term *memory* refers to a data structure that gives read access (and possibly write access, too) to elements indicated by an *address*.
 The address lives in the same field.
 There are four separate notions of memory:
  1. *RAM*, to which the VM can read and write field elements.
- 2. *Instruction Memory*, from which the VM reads instructions.
+ 2. *Program Memory*, from which the VM reads instructions.
  3. *OpStack Memory*, which stores the part of the operational stack that is not represented explicitly by the operational stack registers.
  4. *Jump Stack Memory*, which stores the entire jump stack.